Select Committee makes 22 recommendations to deal with fake news threat to Singapore

 As for the second observation, the report called out “slow drip” falsehoods as insidious to Singapore society given its multiracial, multi-ethnic nature.
 National University of Singapore’s Mathew Mathews was cited as saying that “low-level” falsehoods could raise tensions little by little.
 “Emotions may not be high initially, but falsehoods could make them stronger,” the report stated.

-One example cited was the false news spread by now-defunct online site The Real Singapore about a complaint by a Filipino family resulted in a commotion between Hindu participants and the police during a Thaipusam procession in 2015.
+One example cited was the false news spread by now-defunct online site The Real Singapore, purportedly about a complaint by a Filipino family that resulted in a commotion between Hindu participants and the police during a Thaipusam procession in 2015.
 The story gained traction quickly and led to xenophobic comments online, the report noted.

-Another instance cited in the report was the written representation by Prakash Kumar Hetamsaria, who related how another online site, All Singapore Stuff, posted a fake story about how a new citizen, Fernandez, was disappointed with Singapore and thinking of giving up his citizenship and used his picture to accompany it.
+Another instance cited in the report was the written representation by Prakash Kumar Hetamsaria, who related how another online site, All Singapore Stuff, posted a fake story about a new citizen who was purportedly disappointed with Singapore and thinking of giving up his citizenship, and used his picture to accompany it.

 “The article was shared over 44,000 times.
 Mr Hetamsaria and his family, including his young daughter, were impacted by the xenophobic comments that followed.
 The falsehood hence also inflamed xenophobic and anti-immigrant sentiments in Singapore,” the committee’s report said.